ReVanced/revanced-branding/README.md

 Permission to use ReVanced brand assets is granted via a GPG-signed certificate.
 This certificate may include the public key of the authorized entity, the asset covered, scope of use, and expiration date.
 To verify a brand permission certificate, refer to [this](https://github.com/ReVanced/revanced-documentation/blob/82259bc674e11541a94ef7d762d2b78b7dcd5c4e/docs/revanced-internals/trust.md#verifying-certificates).

 &nbsp;
-## 🔤 ReVanced marks
+## 🔤 ReVanced Identity

-The ReVanced marks include but are not limited to
+The ReVanced identity includes, but is not limited to:

+- The ReVanced logo
 - The ReVanced name
-- The ReVanced logo
-- Anything that includes ReVanced in the name
+- Any name or phrase that contains “ReVanced”

 > [!IMPORTANT]
 > No letter except R and V in "ReVanced" should be capitalized.